InvasiveH8ter/NASDM/README.md

 ```
 ## This will open a tab named Home in your browser which functions just like your Windows file folders.

-## Navigate to where you unziped the repository files (you are probably already there if you changed to you file directory)
+## Navigate to where you unziped the repository files (you are probably already there if you changed to your file directory in Conda)

 ## Open the model-GitHub.ipynb notebook